winterfive/design-patterns/decorator-pattern/README.md

 ## Decorator Pattern

-The decorator pattern adds more responsibilities to an object dynamically (during runtime).
-This allows for expansion of code without requiring several new classes to be created (subclassing).
+The decorator pattern can add more responsibilities to an object dynamically (during runtime) using a form of object composition.
+This allows for expansion of code without subclassing.

 ![UML for Decorator Pattern](https://user-images.githubusercontent.com/22779199/35353631-be5e935e-0115-11e8-825f-354feece7f44.png)